Part IX

 You feel this when your story is wrong.
 A short reply lands as contempt; your chest tightens; your mind writes the verdict.
 Then you check: “I’m telling myself you’re angry—are you?”
 They answer: “I’m not angry.
 I’m scared.”
 Your cave updates.
 Imagination tends to obey you; encounter surprises you.

 Other people are not props inside your cave; they are other caves—other nervous systems with their own constraints, histories, and choices.
-Stories meet consequence, and repair reveals what is real enough to matter.
+Stories meet resistance there, and contact shows whether your reading can survive another mind.
 In that meeting, signal matters: what you send, what they receive, and how quickly you can correct distortion.

 Projection — Casting Inner Shadow and Light